 for all $d>4\rho+\delta$.
 The bound on the second term of \eqref{eq: proof of Lemma 1} can be established based on Assumption \ref{assump: risk function} and Jensen's inequality.
 Given the function $f_k\in\mathcal{F}_k$ for each $k\in\mathcal{K}$, the network average of the expected risks evaluated on the training samples $(\widetilde{\h}_{k,n},\widetilde{\gammab}_{k,n})$ is bounded as follows:

-where in (a) and (b) we used Jensen's inequality with the convex function $\phi$.
-In (c), we used the uniform prior assumption of the training samples, and in (d) we used the definition of conditional means \eqref{eq: expectation +1}.
+where in (a) and (b) we use Jensen's inequality with the convex function $\Phi$.
+In (c), we use the uniform prior assumption on the training samples, and in (d) we use the definition of conditional means in \eqref{eq: expectation +1}--\eqref{eq: network expectation}.
 We recall that the notation $\mathbb{E}_{\gamma}$ denotes the expectation operator associated with the likelihood models $L_k(\cdot|\gamma)$ for $\gamma\in\Gamma$.
-From \eqref{eq: Jensen inequality} and the non-increasing property of $\phi$, we know that for any given function $f\in\mathcal{F}$:
+From \eqref{eq: Jensen inequality} and the non-increasing property of $\Phi$, we know that for any given function $f\in\mathcal{F}$:

 Replacing the generic $f$ with the trained function $\widetilde{\bm f}$ obtained from the empirical risk minimization \eqref{eq: trained f_k}, we have

 The probability on the right-hand side can be bounded using the uniform bound on the estimation error for the empirical risk \eqref{eq: Lemma A eq1}.
 First, we develop the following inequality: